Skip to main content

 1. Paste the token into the dashboard login

-Direct SSH Access
+Direct SSH access

 Prerequisites

-SSH to GPU Worker Nodes (in Kubernetes) and Slurm Compute Nodes (Slurm)
+SSH to GPU worker nodes (in Kubernetes) and Slurm compute nodes (Slurm)

-1. Navigate to your cluster in the Together Cloud UI
+1. Navigate to your cluster in the Together Cloud UI.

-2. Go to the Worker Nodes section
+3. Go to the Worker Nodes section.

 Use cases for direct worker node access: